Knyazhna/Module_12_Challenge/README.md

 Write a Credit Risk Analysis Report

-Split the Data into Training and Testing Sets:
+-Split the Data into Training and Testing Sets:
 Open the credit_risk_resampling.ipynb file, import the above mentioned libraries and then read the lending_data.csv data from the Resources folder into a Pandas DataFrame.

 Create the labels set (y) from the “loan_status” column, and then create the features (X) DataFrame from the remaining columns.

-NOTE A value of 0 in the “loan_status” column means that the loan is healthy.
+NOTE: A value of 0 in the “loan_status” column means that the loan is healthy.
 A value of 1 means that the loan has a high risk of defaulting.

 Check the balance of the labels variable (y) by using the value_counts function.

 Split the data into training and testing datasets by using train_test_split.

-Create a Logistic Regression Model with the Original Data Employ your knowledge of logistic regression to complete the following steps:
+-Create a Logistic Regression Model with the Original Data Employ your knowledge of logistic regression to complete the following steps:

 Fit a logistic regression model by using the training data (X_train and y_train).